arzizsulaiman-Gitt/hr-attrition-analysis/README.md

 department and strongly tied to overtime.
 A retention program that targets "everyone" wastes budget; targeting Customer Support overtime workers first would address the biggest chunk of turnover.

+CV summary

+Cleaned 1,200 employee records in Excel, analyzed attrition drivers in SQL, and built a Power BI dashboard.
+Found that overtime nearly doubles attrition risk, and pinpointed Customer Support employees on overtime as the highest-risk group (47.7% attrition) - the top priority for retention efforts.